rcardin/kactor/README.md

 }
 ```

 In the above example, we stop the actor after creating a router actor and sending 1000 messages.

-⚠️ Feature still under development: Children actors are not stopped when the parent stops ⚠️
+When an actor stops, all the actors it created are stopped as well.

 ## Create an Actor